What is a Raffle?

 What are raffle ticket books?

 Raffle ticket books are a group of single raffle tickets stapled or glued into books.
-The most common book size is 5 but can also be made up in books of 4, 6, 10, 20 etc.
+The most common book size is 5 but they can also be made up in books of 4, 6, 10, 20 and more.
+You can order raffle ticket books in any size you need.

 What is a raffle draw?